 There is a notion that work from home becomes more exhausting and companies put extra pressure on you at home.
 That is not true here.
 We expect everybody to finish their things, but it is not exhausting.
 Nobody is getting pressured to work all the time or answer phones and messages when they're not supposed to.

-If the upper management feels that somebody's exhausting themselves, they reach out and say, “okay, you need to take a break.”
-Everybody's learning right now about how to deal with this situation.
-It's great that we're getting really good support from people in the company.
+If the upper management feels that somebody's exhausting themselves, they reach out and say, “Okay, you need to take a break.”

 And this is the norm.
-Three years ago, because of a family health issue, I had to be completely cut off from work for over two months.
+A few years ago, because of a family health issue, I had to be completely cut off from work for over two months.
 But not even a single day in that period did I feel pressured to worry about my work.

 How has working at Pepperdata as a software engineer impacted you personally?